demisto/content/Packs/cisco-meraki/Integrations/CiscoMerakiv2/README.md

 ### meraki-device-claim

 ***
 Claim devices into a network.
-(Note: for recently claimed devices, it may take a few minutes for API requests against that device to succeed).
+(Note: For recently claimed devices, it may take a few minutes for API requests against that device to succeed).
 This operation can be used up to ten times within a single five minute window.

 #### Base Command